umalik00/assignment1CleanRepo/README.md

 ### Process

-One person mainly worked on the client sides and the one worked on the server side making sure to communicate and give advice on each part as well as committing each major change.
+One person mainly worked o n the client sides and the one worked on the server side making sure to communicate and give advice on each part as well as committing each major change.